Nuts and seeds can seem like a bit of a minefield for keto dieters.

 Flaxseeds are an excellent, nutritious addition to virtually any diet and are a highly recommended food supplement.

-Their high-fat-to-net carb ratio and high soluble fiber content are perfect for maintaining a state of ketosis, and they come with a variety of health benefits you’ll struggle to find in other superfoods.
+Their high-fat-to-net carb ratio and high soluble fiber content are perfect for maintaining a state of ketosis.
+They also come with a variety of health benefits you’ll struggle to find in other superfoods.

 The versatility of flaxseeds is what makes them a real winner—gone are the days of trawling the web for suitable recipes.

-Of course, you can use pre-existing recipes (and there are plenty of delicious ones out there), but you also have the freedom to quickly add a spoonful to whatever you’re preparing for an instant health boost.
+Of course, you can use pre-existing recipe, but you also have the freedom to quickly add a spoonful to whatever you’re preparing for an instant health boost.

 As long as you don’t go overboard, making flaxseeds a part of your diet couldn’t be easier.
 Just remember to grind the little guys up to take full advantage of their amazing properties!